-- Officer is a member of the Board of Directors. - Employee encompasses both Staff and Faculty. - College Visitor is an independent person with authority to investigate matters for the Executive Team. - Ridley College website at www.ridley.edu.au - FRAC see Finance Risk and Audit Committee. - Finance Risk and Audit Committee (FRAC) monitors financial audits and risk management for the College. - Australian Prudential Regulatory Authority (APRA) is Australia's prudential regulator of banks, insurance companies and most superannuation funds. - Australian Securities and Investment Commission (ASIC) is Australia's corporate, markets, and financial services regulator. - The Board is the Board of Directors of Ridley College. - Chair of the Board is the chair of the Board of Directors of Ridley College. - The Executive team means any one of the Principal, Vice Principal or CFO. - Grievance resolution is the process by which any grievance (complaint or dispute) is dealt - Grievance (staff) is a statement of concern made by a staff member about the behaviour or action of another member or members of staff, which has or is likely to have an unreasonable negative impact on the ability of a staff member to undertake their duties.
+- Officer is a member of the Board of Directors. - Employee encompasses both Staff and Faculty. - College Visitor is an independent person with authority to investigate matters for the Executive Team. - Ridley College website is at www.ridley.edu.au - FRAC see Finance Risk and Audit Committee. - Finance Risk and Audit Committee (FRAC) monitors financial audits and risk management for Ridley College. - Australian Prudential Regulatory Authority (APRA) is Australia's prudential regulator of banks, insurance companies and most superannuation funds. - Australian Securities and Investment Commission (ASIC) is Australia's corporate, markets, and financial services regulator. - The Board is the Board of Directors of Ridley College. - Chair of the Board is the chair of the Board of Directors of Ridley College. - The Executive team comprises the Principal, Vice Principal and CFO.
+Other staff or faculty of Ridley College may be appointed to the Executive Team in the absence of any of these members. - Grievance resolution is the process by which any grievance (complaint or dispute) is dealt with. - Grievance (staff) is a statement of concern made by a staff member about the behaviour or action of another member or members of staff, which has or is likely to have an unreasonable negative impact on the ability of a staff member to undertake their duties.

 - Student is a student of Ridley College.
-They may be a prospective, enrolled or former student. - Whistleblower is a person who exposes or brings to the attention of management, a regulator, the government, or the public misconduct or illegal activity, especially from within an organisation. - Whistleblowing is making a disclosure about misconduct or illegal activity, especially within an organisation. - Working days are the normal business days of the College, comprising Monday to Friday and excluding weekends, public holidays and the office shutdown period over the Christmas/New Year period, which shutdown period is determined annually.
+They may be a prospective, enrolled or former student. - A whistleblower is a person who exposes or brings to the attention of the Executive Team, the Chair of the Ridley Board, a regulator, the government, or the public misconduct or illegal activity, especially from within an organisation. - Whistleblowing is making a disclosure about misconduct or illegal activity, especially within an organisation. - Working days are the normal business days of Ridley College, comprising Monday to Friday and excluding weekends, public holidays and the office shutdown period over the Christmas/New Year period, which shutdown period is determined annually.